 Women who suffer from PCOD or other similar fertility issues, find a hard time getting their periods on time.
 In cases like these, imbalance of hormones is majorly seen as the cause of delay in the regular menstrual flow.
-Sometimes, reasons like stress, overeating or undue pressure also causes irregularity in periods.
-In order to combat this, some women sought medical treatment and begin medication, while other hops on to Ayurvedic treatment.
-The rest of the lot falls on altering their diets to elevate this condition or focus on changing their lifestyle in hopes for some respite.
+Sometimes, reasons like stress, overeating or undue pressure also causes irregularity in periods, late periods could further induce more stress- and then it becomes a vicious cycle of sorts.
+In order to combat this, some women sought medical treatment and begin medication, while many resort to Ayurvedic treatment.
+The rest of the lot falls on altering their diets to alleviate this condition or focus on changing their lifestyle in hopes for some respite.

 It's been seen that apart from simply having a nutrient-rich diet and exercising regularly, there are other factors that are known to induce periods and regulate menstruation.
 Folk wisdom dictates that there are certain foods when added to one's diet are known to be effective in bringing periods early or on its scheduled time.